zanzaney/web-development-hands-on/README.md

 ### :pushpin:Difference between margin or padding:
 If you enter 4 values, they will be applied clockwise, starting from the top.
 You can shorten this process to entering 2 values, in which case the browser applies the first value to the top and bottom and the second to left and right.

-margin: 10px 20px 10px 8px --> top / right / bottom / left
+margin: 10px 20px 10px 8px :arrow_right: top / right / bottom / left

-margin: 10px 20px --> vertical(top/down) / Horizontal(left/right)
+margin: 10px 20px :arrow_right: vertical(top/down) / Horizontal(left/right)

 ### :pushpin:margin: auto;